 What is Kaltura?

-The University of Denver has selected a company called Kaltura to be the next campus-wide video management system available for all active DU community members via Canvas or DU MediaSpace.
+Kaltura is a campus-wide video management system available for all active DU community members via Canvas or DU MediaSpace.
 Kaltura is available in all Canvas courses under the menu titles of My Media and Media Gallery.
-Kaltura has a suite of tools related to video creation, uploading, editing, mobile app, captioning, lecture capture, sharing, and Canvas integration.
+Kaltura has a suite of tools related to video creation, uploading, editing, sharing, mobile app, close captioning, lecture capture, video quizzes, and hot spots.
 Here is a list of Kaltura products with a short description:

 - Kaltura – Company name

-- Kaltura – Canvas Integration: Canvas integration with rich text editor
+- Kaltura – Canvas Integration: Canvas integration with rich-text editor menu.

-- Kaltura My Media: Your private personal collection of all your uploaded videos located in Kaltura-Canvas.
-Student can not see media that belongs to the instructor on their My Media page, students will see only their media on their My Media page.
+- Kaltura My Media: Your private collection of all your uploaded videos located in Canvas.
+Students can not see media that belongs to the instructor on their My Media page, students will see only their media on their My Media page.

 - Kaltura Media Gallery: A gallery area for media items uploaded by the instructor and/or students specifically related to a single Canvas course.
 It’s a great way to share videos, images or audio files with the entire class.

-- Kaltura – Personal Capture: Computer screen capture and webcam recorder software for instructors and students.
+- Kaltura – Personal Capture: Computer screen and webcam recorder software for instructors and students.
 Recorded media will be uploaded automatically into their My Media account.

-- Kaltura – MediaSpace: Video portal website that supports public and private channels
+- Kaltura – MediaSpace: A non-Canvas video portal website that supports public and private channels.

 - Kaltura – Go: A mobile app for Apple and Google devices that allows you to record smart phone videos and upload videos into DU MediaSpace